 The name for the created object.
-This is the name that shows up in the details view and is used to reference this particular object externally.
+This is the name that shows up in the details view, and is used to reference this object externally.

-While it is possible to have many objects with the same name, this complicates writing references, so it is recommended to use something like
+It is possible to have many objects with the same name, but this complicates writing references, so it is recommended to use something like

 $OBJID in the name.